cescosgames/quickrepPA/README.md

 # QuickRepPA, get your PA rep's mailing address fast

 QuickRepPA is a simple project designed to rapidly give users their representatives mailing address.
-This project was born when I stopped by a 'write to your representative' table run by a civic minded individual.
-They provided great assistance to lots of people who wanted to get started writing to their representatives but did not know how, myself included!
-The first step of course, was to find your representative and I noticed that the offical government website was not mobile friendly and provided lots of information that might not be necessary for someone who is just quickly trying to get the correct mailing address to send their letters to.
 <br>
 <br>
 This project aims to remove all friction in this process and make finding the necessary information so easy anyone could quickly make their voice heard.
 Simply enter a zip code,